m666m/ask/README.md

 # ask

-Text pipe forwarding to Ollama OpenAI-compatible API
+Conveniently send questions to Ollama or other OpenAI-compatible APIs for analysis directly from the command line.

 安装：